 Does your area rug make the room brighter?
 If you have a dark rug, there’s a good chance it makes the room a little too dark in the winter.
 Try swapping it with a lighter area rug for the season or just remove it for a few months to let your shiny hardwoods reflect natural light.

 Clutter can make a room look messy and even darker than it should be.
 This winter, take 10 minutes a day to declutter and stay organized.
-Organize your kitchen with these clutter-busting strategies.

 Bring the Outdoors In